Alejandro Jodorowsky: Performing arts career and Panic Movement foundation

 Jodorowsky moved to France as he felt there was little for him left in Chile.
-He settled in Paris and started to study philosophy at the Paris-Sorbonne University.
+He settled in Paris and started to study philosophy at the Sorbonne.
 He also started to study mime with French actor Étienne Decroux and joined the troupe of one of Decroux's students, Marcel Marceau.
 It was with Marceau's troupe that he went on a world tour, and wrote several routines for the group, including "The Cage" and "The Mask Maker".
 After this, he returned to theatre directing, working on the music hall comeback of Maurice Chevalier in Paris.

 In 1960, Jodorowsky moved to Mexico, where he settled down in Mexico City.
 He continued to return occasionally to France, on one occasion visiting the Surrealist artist André Breton, but had increasingly felt disillusioned by him as he felt he had become somewhat conservative in his old age.
 Continuing his interest in surrealism, in 1962 he founded the Panic Movement along with Fernando Arrabal and Roland Topor.
 The movement aimed to go beyond conventional surrealist ideas by embracing absurdism.
 Its members refused to take themselves seriously, while laughing at those critics who did.

-It was in Mexico City that he encountered Ejo Takata (1928–1997), a Zen Buddhist monk who had studied at the Horyu-ji and Shofuku-ji monasteries in Japan before traveling to Mexico via the U.S. in 1967 to spread Zen.
+In Mexico City he encountered Ejo Takata (1928–1997), a Zen Buddhist monk.
+Takata had studied at the Horyu-ji and Shofuku-ji monasteries in Japan before traveling to Mexico via the U.S. in 1967 to spread Zen.
 Jodorowsky became a disciple of Takata and offered his own house to be turned into a Zendō.
-Subsequently, Takata attracted other disciples around him, who spent their time in meditation and the study of koans.
-Eventually, Takata instructed Jodorowsky that he had to learn more about his feminine side, and so he went and befriended the English surrealist Leonora Carrington, who had recently moved to Mexico.
+Subsequently, Takata attracted other disciples, who spent their time in meditation and the study of koans.
+Eventually, Takata instructed Jodorowsky to learn more about his feminine side, and so he went and befriended the English surrealist Leonora Carrington, who had recently moved to Mexico.